kjs452/Evolve5Sims/uni/README.md

         transplant_uni408.txt.gz    small transplant from the april 8 simulation.
 40,000 units of energy uni410.txt.gz               snapshot on apr 10. same, boring.

+        uni412.txt.gz               snapshot on apr 12. lots of shapes transplant_uni412.txt.gz    small transplant from the april 12 simulation.
+25,000 units of energy

         uni_strain8.txt.gz          transplants into 8 seperate strains on new universe (from mar 22) dna_uni1.kf                 the dna sample used to seed 'uni_strain8.txt'
 ```